barisozmen/build-ai-startup-course/task_7_image_generation_app.md

    from openai import OpenAI
    from dotenv import load_dotenv

-   # Load environment variables from .env file
+   # Load environment variables from .env file.
+It finds the .env file in the root directory of the project.
    load_dotenv()

    # Initialize the OpenAI client with API key from environment variable